ICAST 2004: Bass Industry Trends & New

 consistency and the same proportion of color in every lure.

-Spike-It has joined forces with Realtree to
+has joined forces with Realtree to create a Realtree

-create a Realtree Camouflage-colored Hardwoods
+Camouflage-colored Hardwoods series

-blend into the fish's environment.
+fish's environment.

 - Spike-It also introduced the first-ever Holographic